How to tell someone about your alcohol or drug use

 It’s easier to change when you have the support of someone outside your circle of friends and family.

-If you need support to cut down or stop drinking or using drugs you can:
+If you would like free, confidential support to cut down or stop: